 AIDS-Fondet’s international work includes collaborating with global institutions to fight HIV – as well as working locally with partners in Africa, and historically also in Eastern Europe, to fight stigma and discrimination and ensure equal access to information, HIV prevention, health services, medicine, and a dignified life.

-From the top down and from the bottom up, AIDS-Fondet works to curb AIDS and new HIV infections by 2030.
+From the top down and from the bottom up, AIDS-Fondet works to end AIDS and curb new HIV infections by 2030.

-In 2020 some 38 million people were living with HIV globally.
+In 2022 at least 39 million people were living with HIV globally.
 Even if only about 15% of the world’s population lives in East and Southern Africa, more than half – 21 million – of the global total of people living with HIV live in this region.

 HIV in East and Southern Africa